morpson/applemusic_macos_scrobbler/README.md

 ./setup_scrobbler.sh
 ```

 Just follow the prompts.
-Once complete, the scrobbler will autostart with macOS login.
+Once complete, the scrobbler will autostart with macOS login or, with the new plist, automatically start whenever you open the Apple Music app.

 > **Tip:** For most users, this is all you need!
 > You can still follow the advanced/manual instructions below for greater control.